Strategic Thinking + Tactical Acting – For better marketing you need both

 So if you’re still a bit unclear about the difference between marketing strategy and marketing tactics, here’s another way to look at it…

 Think about Insight vs. Execution.
+If you want better marketing you need both.
 Insight being the crucial strategic thinking that has to happen before you execute the tactical plan.
 Think, then act.

 marketing strategy BN Branding's Brand Insight BlogGraham Robertson of Beloved Brands talks about the difference between strategic thinkers and tactical implementers.
 He writes…